 How Major Shopify Review Apps Handle Schema

 Each review app handles schema differently.
-Understanding how your specific app works is the first step to diagnosing why your stars might not be showing up.
+Understanding how your specific app works is the first step to diagnosing why AI engines can't see your reviews.

 Judge.me

 Judge.me injects JSON-LD schema automatically on product pages.
 It adds both the AggregateRating and individual Review objects.
-For most stores, Judge.me's schema works out of the box — it's one of the most reliable apps for structured data.
+For most stores, Judge.me's schema works out of the box, making it one of the most AI-ready review apps available.

-Common issue: If you also have Shopify's built-in product schema (from your theme), you can end up with duplicate Product schema blocks on the same page — one from the theme (without reviews) and one from Judge.me (with reviews).
-Google may pick the one without reviews, or flag a conflict.
-Check for duplicate schema using the Rich Results Test (covered below).
+Common issue: If you also have Shopify's built-in product schema (from your theme), you can end up with duplicate Product schema blocks on the same page.
+One from the theme (without reviews) and one from Judge.me (with reviews).
+AI engines may parse the one without reviews, or discard both due to the conflict.

 Fix: Judge.me has a setting under “Display > SEO Snippet” where you can choose whether Judge.me injects its own Product schema or adds the aggregateRating to your existing theme schema.
 If your theme already has Product schema, select the “Append to existing” option to avoid duplication.